sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 # E2E Stress Test Cases

 The purpose of the gNMI stress test is to validate the robustness of the telemetry service and overall performance.
 The stress testing will not validate the correctness of the data that is being received from the server.
 Since the gNMI performance is dependent on the platform, the tests will not enforce the threshold to be validated as part of the validation, instead the tests will gather the metrics and produce the performance report at the end of the tests.
-The final report will be analyzed and checked against the platform specific requirements.
-There will also be periodic sanity checks during the test to capture test failures early.

 The robustness is validated through the following methods